chayanforyou/Remote-Control-Switch/README.md

 <!-- Video Link: https://www.youtube.com/watch?v=d68Gi21D5kw -->
 Video Link: https://www.youtube.com/@chayanmistry

-## Important Note
+## About the Source code

-*This demonstration code is for learning purpose.
-It's not so efficient or optimized that you can use it commercially.
-But is ok for prototype and hobbyist project.
-If you need optimized code and different IR protocol version for different remote or want to use it commercially contact:- <chayanforyou@yahoo.com>*
+I didn't included the source code, but only the pre-compiled HEXs for a simple reason: many of project based on PIC® microcontrollers I released for free in the past became commercial products without my authotization, without asking, without asking me if I wanted to partecipate, without giving me a candy and this is very sad to me since I spend lot of time and money.
+If you want to use it commercially contact:- <chayanforyou@yahoo.com>

 ## Troubleshooting